Justin19960919/Command-Line-ToDoList/hw9/readme.md

+## Assignment 9
+Group members: Hankai Jing, Ying Zeng, Chieh Lin Lee

+For this assignment, we used the singleton pattern, as well as the MVC architecture to structure our code.

 Singleton pattern:
   For the Options class, it represents the list of option that the parser may encounter and process.
   These information won't change during the life time of the program.
 So only one instance of the